pingbird/puro/website/docs/index.md

 # About

-Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions.
+Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions, it is an essential tool for developers that work on multiple projects or have slower internet.

 With Puro you can:

-* Use multiple versions of Flutter at the same time
+* Use different versions of Flutter at the same time
 { ^ .star-list }
-* Download new versions twice as fast
+* Download new versions twice as fast with significantly less disk space and internet bandwidth
-* Configure globally or per-project
+* Use versions globally or per-project
-* Switch with a single command, no more manually editing IDE settings!
+* Automatically configure IDE settings with a single command

 ## Installation